-This unit contains solid-state components and requires no maintenance, except for periodic cleaning and module configuration parameter (zero and full-scale) verification.
+This unit contains solid-state components and requires no maintenance, except for periodic cleaning.
 The enclosure is not meant to be opened for access and can be damaged easily if snapped apart.
 Thus, it is highly recommended that a nonfunctioning module be returned to Acromag for repair or replacement.
-Acromag has automated test equipment that thoroughly checks and calibrates the performance of each module and can restore firmware.
+Acromag has automated test equipment that thoroughly checks the performance of each module and can restore firmware.
 Please refer to Acromag's Service Policy and Warranty Bulletins or contact Acromag for complete details on how to obtain repair or replacement.